kaiwinter/rclone-visual-compare/README.md

   - Have multi-selection for file operations
   - Don't start second download of a remote image if a download of this image is in progress already
   - "Copy to xyz": if source is remote and file was copied to local for preview already, copy the temp file instead of starting a new download

-- KNOWN ISSUES
-  - Using backslashes in paths breaks parsing of rclone check messages -> User have to use slashes (even on windows).
-This should be forced by the choose dialog.